-The latest medical research on Transplant Pulmonology
+The latest medical news on Transplant Pulmonology

 The research magnet gathers the latest research from around the web, based on your specialty area.
 Below you will find a sample of some of the most recent articles from reputable medical journals about transplant pulmonology gathered by our medical AI research bot.

 The selection below is filtered by medical specialty.
 Registered users get access to the Plexa Intelligent Filtering System that personalises your dashboard to display only content that is relevant to you.

 Elevated metabolites of the kynurenine pathway found in PAH patients were predictors of disease severity, response to therapy, and survival.

 Columnist and caregiver Colleen Steele offers tips and support to any caregivers going through a difficult period with their loved one.

 For patients with chronic thromboembolic pulmonary hypertension or CTEPH, risk assessments did not predict treatment outcomes after surgery.